LarsBehrenberg/IA-prototype/content/posts/first-impressionist-exhibition.md

       Sales were not good.
 Sisley was the most successful of the group, earning 1000 francs.
 Monet and Renoir made just under 200 francs each; Pissarro earned 130 francs; and Degas and Berthe Morisot sold nothing whatsoever.
     sideGalleryImages:
-      - /assets/pissarro-chestnut-trees-at-osny-1873.jpg
+      - imageUrl: /assets/pissarro-chestnut-trees-at-osny-1873.jpg
-      - /assets/renoir-the-dancer-1874.jpg
+      - imageUrl: /assets/renoir-the-dancer-1874.jpg
-      - /assets/cezanne-the-hanged-man-s-house-in-auvers-1873.jpg
+      - imageUrl: /assets/cezanne-the-hanged-man-s-house-in-auvers-1873.jpg
   - textTitle: What happened next?
     text: >-
       ### Though the exhibition was a bust commercially, Monet managed to sell